 Talent Development Programme

-Heriot-Watt University was selected as the 'Preferred Bid' to host the new National Performance Centre for Sport (NPCS) in September 2013.
-Opening in early 2016, the NPCS will include a new full size indoor synthetic pitch, upgraded external grass pitches, a new nine-court sports hall, 100 station gym, office accommodation and an elite zone which will include a new strength and conditioning area, hydrotherapy zone, performance changing and a rehab centre.
+Heriot-Watt University has been selected as the host for Oriam; Scotland's Sports Performance Centre.
+Opening in Autumn 2016, Oriam will include a new full size indoor synthetic pitch, upgraded external grass pitches, a new twelve-court sports hall, new large gym, office accommodation and a performance wing zone which will include a new strength and conditioning area, hydrotherapy zone, performance changing and a rehab centre.
 All of these facilities will be in addition to the array of excellent facilities we already have.

-The new £30m development will be home to a number of Governing Body National Programmes which include the Scottish FA, Scottish Rugby, Basketball Scotland, Scottish Handball, Scottish Squash & Racketball and Scottish Volleyball.
+The new development will be home to a number of Governing Body National Programmes which include the Scottish FA, Scottish Rugby, Basketball Scotland, Scottish Handball and Scottish Squash & Racketball.

 Talent Development Programme